In This Article

 Patients will be more likely to embark on and stick to healthy habits due to elevated moods, but weight gain may still be a factor.

 Sticking to an eating and sleeping schedule, paired with an awareness of caloric consumption, may be the only method to control potential weight gain.
 It is essential to plan and pair these healthy regimens along with taking prescription antidepressant medications.

 If an overdose of Trintellix happens call 911 and seek emergency medical care immediately.
-Trentellix being an SSRI has lower toxicity when overdose compared to other prescription antidepressant medications.
+Trintellix being an SSRI has lower toxicity when overdose compared to other prescription antidepressant medications.

 Very high overdoses, in certain SSRIs, more than 75 times the standard daily dose can result in more severe adverse events, including ECG changes, seizures, and decreased consciousness.
 Overdose in SSRIs rarely occurs in death.

 Mixing Trintellix with other drugs can result in a negative reaction, and Trintellix may not work as well.
 Certain drug interactions can also cause serious side effects.

 Do not drink alcohol while taking Trintellix, as it can worsen the side effects of the drug, including confusion, drowsiness, and dizziness.